wareset/jsx2tokens/README.md

 ```

 ### useJSX:

 !If you parse the 'ts' file, errors may occur.
 Then it is better to disable 'useJSX'

 Not valid 'ts':
-'<T>' - will be interpreted as JSX elements

 ```js
 import { jsx2tokens } from 'jsx2tokens'